 Reach Lower Calf Creek Falls in about an hour if you’re fit and you haven’t stopped too often to take photos.
 For slower hikers plan on 90 minutes of hiking one way.

 The falls are a fantastic reward for your efforts.
 The location in a shaded amphitheater makes a nice respite from the sun.
-Brave hikers might elect to go for a quick dip; others can sit back and contemplate the beauty in the world.
+Brave hikers might elect to go for a quick dip.
+Others can sit back and contemplate the beauty in the world.
 But don’t forget to look up.
 You’ll see maidenhair ferns growing out of the seepage cracks.

-Look for petroglyphs on the Lower Calf Creek Falls trail
+Look for petroglyphs on the trail

-When you’ve had enough of the falls retrace your steps to return to the parking lot.
+When you’ve had enough of Lower Calf Creek Falls retrace your steps to return to the parking lot.
 We found that the light had changed dramatically in a few short hours and it was now much easier to see the petroglyphs with the sun on the cliff face.

 Camping in the Calf Creek Recreation Area

 There is camping in the Calf Creek Campground, a desert oasis located 15 miles east of Escalante on Highway 12, within the Grand Staircase-Escalante National Monument.
-There are 13 campsites along with a day-use picnic area.
-The small campsites are located along Calf Creek and are available on a first-come, first-served basis.

 - The Navajo Knobs Hike in Capital Reef National Park